sudiptarafdar7-spec/PHD-Capital-Rationale-Studio-v1/replit.md

 - **HTTP Requests**: requests library

 ## Recent Changes

+### October 26, 2025
+- **RAPIDAPI AUDIO DOWNLOAD MIGRATION**: Migrated audio downloading from yt-dlp to RapidAPI (YT Search & Download MP3) for improved reliability and speed.
+Changes include:
+  - Added RapidAPI key field to API Keys page (frontend)
+  - Completely rewrote `step01_download_audio.py` to use RapidAPI instead of yt-dlp for audio extraction
+  - Added URL converter function to convert all YouTube URL formats to standard `watch?v=` format required by RapidAPI
+  - RapidAPI key is securely stored in the database and retrieved during audio download
+  - Download process: RapidAPI request → download MP3 → convert to 16kHz mono WAV using ffmpeg
+  - Maintained same return structure for backward compatibility with pipeline
+  - Supports all YouTube URL formats: /watch, /live, /shorts, /embed, and short URLs
+  - Note: yt-dlp is now only used for downloading captions (Step 2), audio download moved to RapidAPI

 ### October 25, 2025
 - **YOUTUBE DATA API v3 MIGRATION**: Migrated video metadata fetching from yt-dlp to YouTube Data API v3 for improved reliability and performance.
 Changes include: